bkw777/MounT/README.md

 # MonT
-"Monty" - MCUs on Model T computers
+"Monty" - MCU on Model T

-These are adapter boards to attach some common small DIP form factor microcontroller boards directly to "Model T" computers.
+These are adapter boards to attach some common small DIP form factor microcontroller boards directly to "Model T" computers by the serial port.

 Particularly, boards with integrated SD card readers, for use with [PDDuino](https://github.com/bkw777/PDDuino).

 You can power the microcontroller board from the computer using a [BCR-USB power adapter](https://github.com/bkw777/BCR_Breakout)

-You can get any of these boards manufactured by just uploading the .kicad_pcb file to OSHPark.

-There is only one adapter right now which supports any Adafruit Feather board.

 These adapter boards provide:
 * male db25 connector
-* null-modem wiring to the mcu
+* RX/TX and DSR/DTR wiring to the mcu
 * max3232 level-shifting between rs232 and cmos/ttl
 * hold the mcu board